retostauffer/python-colorspace/source/articles/hcl_palettes.rst

 transformations for the chroma and luminance trajectories (power and ``p1``/``p2``, respectively).
 This yields a broad variety of sequential palettes, including many that closely match other well-known color palettes.
-The plot below shows all the named multi-hue sequential palettes in colorspace:
+The plot below shows all the named multi-hue sequential palettes in *colorspace*:

-* "Purple-Blue" to "Terrain 2" are various palettes created during the development of colorspace, e.g., by :cite:t:`HCL-color:Zeileis+Hornik+Murrell:2009` or :cite:t:`HCL-color:Stauffer+Mayr+Dabernig:2015` among others.
+* "Purple-Blue" to "Terrain 2" are various palettes created during the development of *colorspace*, e.g., by :cite:t:`HCL-color:Zeileis+Hornik+Murrell:2009` or :cite:t:`HCL-color:Stauffer+Mayr+Dabernig:2015` among others.
 * "Viridis" to "Inferno" closely match the palettes that :cite:t:`HCL-color:Smith+VanDerWalt:2015`